enjaku4/grepfruit/README.md

 ### Options

-- `-r, --regex REGEX: Regex pattern to search for.
+- `-r, --regex REGEX`: Regex pattern to search for.
 Defaults to /TODO/.
-- `-e, --exclude x,y,z: Comma-separated list of files and directories to exclude from the search.
+- `-e, --exclude x,y,z`: Comma-separated list of files and directories to exclude from the search.
 Defaults to log, tmp, vendor, node_modules, assets.
+- `--search-hidden`: Search hidden files and directories.
+Defaults to false.

 ### Examples